iotattw/iot-super-friday/motion-sensor.md

 With the ESP32 module disconnected from your laptop:

 1. Connect a wire between the `gnd` pin of the ESP32 module and the `gnd` pin of the motion sensor.
-2. Connect a wire between the `vcc`/`5v` pin of the ESP32 module and the `vcc`/`5v` pin of the motion sensor.
+2. Connect a wire between the `vin` pin of the ESP32 module and the `vcc`/`5v` pin of the motion sensor.
-3. Connect a wire between the `d4` pin of the ESP32 module and the `out` pin of the motion sensor.
+3. Connect a wire between the `d13` pin of the ESP32 module and the `out` pin of the motion sensor.

 ## Software steps